How Much Does It Cost to Build a Website for a Small Business

 Wix website cost

 Wix appeals to owners who want to create a website with templates and visual editors.
-Pricing remains accessible because hosting, templates, and SSL are included.
-Costs rise when adding ecommerce features or premium apps.
-For many small businesses, Wix offers a simple path to a basic website or light ecommerce setup.
+Pricing remains accessible, with hosting, templates, and SSL included (5% UAE VAT on subscriptions).
+Costs rise when adding e-commerce features or premium apps.
+For many small businesses in the UAE, Wix offers a simple path to a basic website or light ecommerce setup.

 Visual explaining website costs using the Wix platform